Cincinnati & Surrounding Areas

 With this option, your pet is cremated privately at a licensed crematory.
 The ashes are contained in a lovely oak urn with an engraved nameplate and will be returned to your primary care veterinarian within a few days.
 They can also be made available directly from the crematory or delivered to your home.

 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
-Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered on a private farm in Adams County.
+Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered in a Pet Cemetery in Kentucky on a marked plot.

 There may be a fee if additional assistance to safely carry your pet out of your home is needed.